blendededge/soap-component-oih/README.md

 - **`soapHeaders`** - Any additional headers needed for your SOAP envelope go in this field. `soapHeaders` accepts an array of strings.

+- **`dontThrowErrorFlag`** - If set, error messages will be sent to the next step rather than erroring.
+Defaults to false.

 ## Authorization {#authorization}

 To use the SOAP component with any restricted access API, provide the authorization credentials directly into the component or use the secret service to inject them into the request at runtime.